banner Invitrogen

 real-time PCR & RT-PCR (3)

-A technique enabling fast, quantitative and reliable results
+qPCR - a technique enabling fast, quantitative and reliable results

 Some of the limitations of end-point detection in (RT-) PCR have been assuaged in real-time PCR systems, various are now on the market.
 These systems offer many general technical advantages, including reduced probabilities of variability and contamination, as well as online monitoring and the lack of need for postreaction analyses.
 Further, some of these systems were developed with contemporary applications such as quantitative PCR, multiplexing, and high-throughput analysis in mind.
 In real-time quantitative PCR techniques, signals (generally fluorescent) are monitored as they are generated and are tracked after they rise above background but before the reaction reaches a plateau.
 Initial template levels can be calculated by analyzing the shape of the curve or by determining when the signal rises above some threshold value.
 Several commercially available real-time PCR systems are overviewed and/or summarized in the following sub-page.
 Each of these systems employs either one of several general types of fluorescent probes for detection.
 Several different basic types of fluorescent probes are used for real-time PCR applications.
 Some assays employ general dyes that bind preferentially to double-stranded DNA (SYBR Green 1).
 Others use target sequence-specific reagents such as exonuclease probes, hybridization probes, or molecular beacons.
 Although more expensive, sequence specific probes add specificity to the assay, and enable multiplexing applications.
 Real time PCR or RT-PCR offers numerous advantages over previous attempts at quantitating (RT-)PCR.
 Other methods typically rely on end-point measurements, when often the reaction has gone beyond the exponential phase because of limiting reagents.
 To compensate for such problems, competitive PCR was devised, which allows for normalization of the end product based on the ratio between target and competitor.
 Because this method is cumbersome, requiring a carefully constructed competitor target for each (RT-)PCR reaction and a series of dilutions to ensure that there is a suitable ratio of target to competitor, it is seldom used successfully (absolute quantification).
 In contrast, with real time (RT-)PCR, the dynamic range is much greater than that of competitive (RT-)PCR - up to 8 orders of magnitude as compared to one with competitive (RT-)PCR -, post-reaction processing is eliminated, and the measurements are taken from the exponential range of the reaction, where component concentrations are not limiting.
 And best of all, the entire process is automated.